isomerpages/pa-corp/_our-programmes/CC Courses/Be a Training Provider.md

 b.
 Qualifications

 i.
-Applicants must possess the relevant professionals qualificants
+Applicants must possess the relevant professionals qualifications and have sufficient experience teaching teaching the subject proposed.
+These qualifications must be must be submitted to the PA for assessment.